PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 Each feature or expression of needs is represented by a card that includes a title and a description, sometimes an image.
 Click on a card to learn more about it.

-All cards fall into several tabs, each corresponding to a specific step in the development of a feature:
+All cards fall into several tabs, each corresponding to a specific step in the product development:
 - Under consideration
-- In progress
+- User research
-- Ready for the next release
-- Launched
+- Design

 ![PrestaShop Feedback home](/assets/images/2020/05/productboard-home.png)

 #### Under consideration
-Lists all cards that are already specified.
-At this point, rating it and let the team know why this feature is important helps us prioritize it.
+Lists all topics and some features that are already well structured and identified.
+At this step rating a card and telling the team why it is important will help the team prioritize it.

-#### In progress
-Lists all features in progress and distributes them among five sections: User Research, Prototyping, Specifications, Development, QA testing.

-#### Ready for the next version
-Lists all features that are already developed and thus available on GitHub's latest branch.
-In short, it means those features will be accessible in the next minor release: 1.7.7, 1.7.8, etc.
+### User research
+Lists all the features the product team has decided to work on at the moment.
+When the team starts working on a feature, the first step is always to conduct some user research to understand which types of users need this feature, what are the use cases around it, and what’s its purpose.
+The goal of the user research is to identify the problem or need, to solve.

-#### Launched
+#### Design
-Lists all released features.
+Once the problem is identified, the designers start working on the best solution to solve it.
+This tab lists all the features going under design.

 ### Comment and vote for existing ideas